Leroy Sané: 2017–19: Back-to-back league titles

-On 9 September 2017, Sané scored his first two goals of the 2017–18 season in City's 5–0 home win against Liverpool.
-On 20 September, he scored twice in a 2–1 away win over West Bromwich Albionin the third round match of the League Cup.
+Sané scored his first two goals of the 2017–18 season in City's 5–0 home win against Liverpool on 9 September 2017.
+On 20 September, he scored twice in a 2–1 away win over West Bromwich Albion in the third-round match of the League Cup.
 On 23 September, he scored in a 5–0 win over Crystal Palace.
 On 14 October, he scored in a 7–2 win over Stoke City.
 On 21 October, he scored in a 3–0 win over Burnley.
 On 28 October, he scored in a 3–2 away win over West Bromwich Albion.
 After scoring and assisting once in each of his three matches, he earned the Premier League Player of the Month award for October 2017.

 On 6 January 2018, he scored in a 4–1 win in the FA Cup third round over Burnley.
 On 14 January, he scored in a 4–3 defeat to Liverpool.
 Nine days later, on 23 January, he scored in a 3–2 away win over Bristol City, securing advancement into the League Cup final, in which he played 77 minutes before being substituted off as City won 3–0 over Arsenal to clinch their first trophy under Pep Guardiola.
 On 1 March, five days following the win in the final, he scored against Arsenal in a 3–0 league away win.
 On 31 March, he scored in a 3–1 away win over Everton, putting City just a win away from winning the league title.
 On 29 April, he scored in a 4–1 away win over West Ham United.
 Sané was voted the PFA Young Player of the Year for his part in Manchester City's 2017–18 Premier League title win, edging teammates Raheem Sterling and Ederson, as well as Tottenham Hotspur's Harry Kane.
-With 15 assists, Sané just missed out on winning the inaugural Premier League Playmaker of the Season award to fellow teammate Kevin De Bruyne.
+With 15 assists, Sané just missed out on winning the inaugural Premier League Playmaker of the Season award to teammate Kevin De Bruyne.